This example aims to identify human activity from data collected by a smartphone.

 The objective of model selection is to find the network architecture with the best generalization properties.

-Since the final selection error that we have so far is minimal (0.048 NSE), there is no need to use these algorithms here.
+Since the final selection error we have so far is minimal (0.048 NSE), we don’t need to use these algorithms here.

 |Predicted STANDING||Predicted SITTING||Predicted LAYING||Predicted WALKING||Predicted WALKING_DOWNSTAIRS||Predicted WALKING_UPSTAIRS|